How Much Does A Wedding DJ Cost?

 • Hire A DJ Over A Band

-Wedding DJ prices cost less than wedding band prices.
-Due to the gear and crew size, a band can cost at least $3000 more than a DJ.
+With respect to the great energy that bands bring, how much a DJ does cost will be significantly less than wedding band prices.
+Due to the gear and crew size, a band can cost at least $3000 more than a DJ, even more in southern California.

 • Pick The Right Wedding Date